Last updated: January 4, 2023

-In a booming economy, filling open jobs requires the use of recruitment ideas and tips that set you apart from the dozens of other recruiters and staffing agencies that are working with the same pool of talent.
+In a booming economy and tight labor market, filling open jobs requires the use of recruitment ideas and tips that set you apart from the dozens of other recruiters and staffing agencies that are working with the same pool of talent.

 Since it is genuinely tough to come up with new recruitment ideas that can be executed on a limited budget, we talked to some of the recruiters we work with to see if they could offer up any that are not already in widespread use.